pixee/codemodder-specs/cli.md

 ```

 - Providing `CODEMODDER_AZURE_OPENAI_API_KEY` without `CODEMODDER_AZURE_OPENAI_ENDPOINT` (and vice versa) will cause a failure on startup.
-- If using Azure OpenAI and a codemod requests access to a model for which there is no corresponding `CODEMODDER_AZURE_OPENAI_(MODELNAME)_DDEPLOYMENT` variable, the codemod should fail immediately with an error message.
+- If using Azure OpenAI and a codemod requests access to a model for which there is no corresponding `CODEMODDER_AZURE_OPENAI_(MODELNAME)_DEPLOYMENT` variable, the deployment name will be assumed to be the name of the model (e.g., "gpt-4o").

 ## Console output